EV-Boston: electric vehicle resources

 The sign design template is available from the City electronically.
 Contact the Environment Department at APCC@boston.gov.

 In 2015, the U.S. Environmental Protection Agency issued a violation notice to Volkswagen.
 The company was using onboard computer software to cheat during vehicle emissions testing.
-As part of the settlement with consumers and several States, Massachusetts is slated to receive $75 million.
+Volkswagen settled with consumers and several states.
+These states are set to receive funds that represent how affected they were by cheating vehicles.
+Massachusetts is slated to receive $75 million.
+The settlement also requires Volkswagen to set up other funds to create charging networks and education programs to drive EV adoption in 11 metro areas, including Boston.There is money to be invested in:

 - growing the electric vehicle industry